check-spelling-sandbox/nlu/readme.md

 ## Running from pre-built binaries

 New executable binary files are packaged at every release.
-You can download those directly on release page located [here](https://github.com/botpress/nlu/releases).
+You can download those directly on the [release page](https://github.com/botpress/nlu/releases).

 ## Telemetry